-School-based intervention to promote the mental health of young people – a feasibility study is a research project that aims to develop and test a new method of promoting mental health among young people at upper secondary schools.
+School-based intervention to promote the mental health of young people is a research project that aims to develop and test a new method of promoting mental health among young people at upper secondary schools.
 The compensatory mission of schools makes them a key and important arena for various health-promoting activities and for the mental health of young people.
 Likewise, the mental health of young people is important for schools and for society, as young people who are feeling well find it easier to learn things and are thus in a better position to cope with school.

 One current problem is that there are no methods to strengthen the mental health of young people with a proven effect .
 There are methods to prevent mental problems (e.g. stress), mental illnesses (e.g. depression) and attempted suicide [2,3,4,5,6].
 However, their principal point of departure is not mental health – as something positive – but rather the symptoms, condition or suffering that they are designed to prevent.
 One feature that these methods have in common is their focus on (socioemotional) problems and therefore they often have shortcomings as their starting point.
 Some are also governed by psychological theories and models from a therapeutic tradition adapted to a specific target group rather than to all students.
 Swedish research has shown that problems may then arise when using them as universal initiatives .